FuhaiLiAiLab/OmniCellTOSG/README.md

 from CellTOSG_Loader import CellTOSGDataLoader

 # --- Build loader (uses your argparse `args`) ---
-# Note: use the key that matches your metadata column
-#   - If your CSV uses "disease_name", prefer {"disease_name": args.disease_name}
-#   - If it uses "disease", use {"disease": args.disease_name}
 conditions = {
     "tissue_general": args.tissue_general,
     "disease_name": args.disease_name,   # or: "disease": args.disease_name